Sheue-yann Cheng, Ph.D.

 Thyroid Hormone Receptor (TR) Mutants: Molecular Actions and Roles in Disease

 Dr. Sheue-yann Cheng obtained her Ph.D. from the University of California, San Francisco Medical Center.
 She received her postdoctoral training at the University of Chicago and the National Institute of Diabetes and Digestive and Kidney Diseases.
-She joined the NCI as a senior investigator in 1979 and was promoted to Section Chief in 1991.
-Dr. Cheng is a recipient of the NIH Merit Award for outstanding achievements, the Scientific Achievement Award from the Chinese Medical and Health Association, the Charles Harkin Award of the NCI, the Sidney H. Ingbar Distinguished Lectureship Award of the American Thyroid Association, and the Abbott Thyroid Research Clinical Fellowship Mentor Award of The Endocrine Society.
-She served as a regular member of the NIH Molecular and Cellular Endocrinology Study Session and as an advisor for Howard Hughes Medical Institute-NIH Research Scholars.
-Currently she is a Women Scientist Advisor of the Center of Cancer Research, NCI and is on the Editorial Boards of several prominent journals.
+She joined the NCI as a principal investigator in 1979 and was promoted to Section Chief in 1991.
+She was promoted to the rank of senior investigator in 2016.
+Dr. Cheng is well recognized nationally and internationally for her outstanding work in understanding the molecular actions of mutant thyroid hormone receptors in vivo and the biology of thyroid hormone nuclear receptors.
+For her scientific accomplishments, she was awarded the NIH Merit Award for outstanding achievements, the Scientific Achievement Award from the Chinese Medical and Health Association, the Charles Harkin Award of the NCI, the Sidney H. Ingbar Distinguished Lectureship Award of the American Thyroid Association, and the Abbott Thyroid Research Clinical Fellowship Mentor Award of The Endocrine Society.
+She is a recipient of John B. Stanbury Thyroid Pathophysiological Medal of the American Thyroid Association.She served as a regular member of the NIH Molecular and Cellular Endocrinology Study Session and as an advisor for Howard Hughes Medical Institute-NIH Research Scholars.
+She served as a Women Scientist Advisor of the Center of Cancer Research, NCI.
+Currently she is an Associate Editor of Thyroid, Associate Editor-in-Chief of the American Journal of Cancer Research, Associate Editor of Frontier-Endocrinology-Thyroid and also is on the Editorial Boards of several prominent journals.
 Dr. Cheng research focuses on understanding the biology and molecular actions of thyroid hormone receptors in health and disease.
 Dr. Cheng describes her current research below.

-|Cho Rong Han Ph.D.||Postdoctoral Fellow (Visiting)|
+|MinJun Kim Ph.D.||Postdoctoral Fellow (Visiting)|

-|Minkyung Kang Ph.D.||Postdoctoral Fellow (Visiting)|
+|Woo Kyung Lee Ph.D.||Postdoctoral Fellow (Visiting)|

-|Sunmi Park Ph.D.||Postdoctoral Fellow (Visiting)|
+|Hui Wang Ph.D.||Postdoctoral Fellow (Visiting)|